michaladamiak/michaladamiak/README.md

 ### Real-time clickbait detection

-The following code allows you to check amount of clickbaits currently displayed on 5 most popular polish news websites.
+The following code allows you to check the amount of clickbaits currently displayed on 5 most popular Polish news websites.
 It is based on the SVM model trained on data transformed using TF-IDF vectorizer.

 [Notebook](https://michaladamiak.github.io/clickbait/)